 - Store your owner’s manual in a safe place for future reference.

-- Use a car wax on the chair frame to make future cleaning easier.
-Store tools in a pouch, bag or container on your chair for use in a maintenance emergency.
+- Use car wax on the chair frame to make future cleaning easier.
+Store tools in a pouch, bag, or container on your chair for use in a maintenance emergency.

-- Purchase a hand-pump to inflate tires and carry it with you.
+- Purchase a hand-pump to inflate tires and carry them with you.

 - Learn how to change your tires.

 - Purchase a tire “patch” kit and carry it with you.

 - Keep loose objects or lap cover away from the wheel spokes.

 - Wipe the chair down with a clean damp rag.

 - Lift the footplates up before getting in or out of the chair.

 - It’s a good practice to always lock the brakes before getting in and out of the wheelchairs

 - Inspect front casters for wobbling, excessive play, and alignment.